sseefried/inequality-denotational-hardware/Inequality.lagda.md

       (a ⊕ b) ⊕ (c ⊕ d)
     ≡ e ⊕ f     where e = a ⊕ b and f = c ⊕ d
     ≡ g         where g = e ⊕ f

+[TODO: Use the term "parallel call-by-value]

 This takes only 2 steps to evaluate because, in the first step `a ⊕ b` and `c ⊕ d` can be evaluated in parallel.